 Stroll through the historic French Quarter, take a peek at some of the gorgeous homes in the Garden District, or have some fun at the Country Club.

-Other than the countless attractions going on within the city, the culture and food are two big reasons why New Orleans is one of the top senior travel destinations.
-For those who want a little less action than what Bourbon Street has to offer, there are plenty of other corners of the city with stuff to do.
+Other than the countless attractions within the city, the culture and food are two big reasons why New Orleans is one of the top senior travel destinations.
+However, for those who want a little less action than what Bourbon Street has to offer, there are plenty of other corners of the city with stuff to do.

 If you decide to take a trip to New Orleans, check out some of these must-sees: